NikhilSDate/FastGDPJEI/readme.md

 Each key in `circles` is the ID of a circle and the corresponding value of the circle specified in the (x, y, r) format where (x, y) are the coordinates of the center and r is the radius

 #### Point
-Iterating over interpretation in a for loop will yield the points in the interpretation one at a time.
+Iterating over interpretation in a `for` loop will yield the points in the interpretation one at a time.
-The point object has instance variables `label`, which is the label of the point, `coords`, which are the coordinates of the point in the image, and `properties`, which is a list of the properties of the point.
+Each `Point` object has instance variables `label`, which is the label of the point, `coords`, which are the coordinates of the point in the image, and `properties`, which is a list of the properties of the point.
 If a label is detected for a point, the label is a single uppercase letter.
-Otherwise, the label is of the form p<x> where x is an integer.
+Otherwise, the label is of the form `p<x>` where `x` is an integer.

 #### Point properties

 Each point property is a tuple where the first element is either the string "lieson" or the string "centerof" and the second element is the ID of either a line or a circle.
-If the second element refers to a line, the ID is of the form l<x>, where x is an integer.
+If the second element refers to a line, the ID is of the form `l<x>`, where `x` is an integer.
 The `lines` dictionary will contain l<x> as a key and the corresponding value will be the line in Hesse normal form.
 If the second element of the property tuple refers to a circle,  the ID is of the form c<x>, where c is an integer.
 The `circles` dictionary will contain x<x> as a key, and the corresponding value will be the circle in the (x, y, r) format.

 ## Datasets